 Nothing is sweeter than an item made by hand.
 Whether you did it yourself, or bought it from a small artisan company or local art show, handmade gifts have an inherent positive (and creative!) intention.
 A great bag, scarf, or pair of earrings becomes even more beautiful when you know that someone took the time to make them by hand, with the intent that you would feel more beautiful, warm and cozy, or authentically represented when you wear it.

 Give a gift card.

 Gift cards may have a less-than-great reputation.
 Yet they can be immensely empowering and generous gifts, especially for someone in the middle of a life-changing financial risk like starting a company or going back to graduate school.
 The intention comes with the story behind the particular gift card.
 Have a reason behind the card, wrap it in a box just like any other gift, and let the recipient cherish the fact that you gave her something beautiful along with autonomy and the power of choice.

 Buy a gift card to someone’s favorite store—the one you know she loves but feels guilty going into—and schedule a personal shopping experience to go with it.
 You could also make the gift card for a specific amount and include a note telling him why you chose that amount.
-(Examples include: three yoga classes at the studio down the street she’s been wanting to try; the exact amount of that new pair of running socks that comes in 10 different colors; a week of green juice smoothies at his favorite juice bar.)
+Here are my fave examples:

 Our most precious resource these days is time, and so often we don’t stop to take a little time for ourselves until we are forced to do so.
 Especially if you are gifting on a budget, this gift can be priceless.
 Watch the kids.
 Schedule one-on-one time.
 Plan a trip.
 Do the dishes.